If you made any changes in Pure these will be visible here soon.

 Personal Statement

-I have a strong record of introducing innovative, ground-breaking concepts in the field of advanced nanomaterials and energy conversion applications.
-I have 3 international patents and 25 refereed journal publications, including five in the prestigious Nature-family journals and two in Energy and Environmental Science.
+My career has been dedicated to contributing innovative and ground-breaking concepts in the fields of advanced materials and renewable energy conversion applications, as evidenced by my 40+ peer-reviewed publications, including five in the prestigious Nature-family journals and two in Energy and Environmental Science.

 Research Interests